 Hope IT course coming up:

-Our next course coming up in June 2023 will be teaching the Python programming language, guiding a virtual robot to make better choices to solve a maze.
+Our next in-person course coming up in October 2023 will be teaching Robotics, creating simple circuits, using sensors and motors (servo), and programming some logic for the robot to flash LED lights and respond with its sensors.
 See this link for an overview.
 Sign up by clicking here.
-This will be an in-person course.
+There is no charge for this course, and again will be an in-person.
 Reach out if your students are interested.

 Courses offered in the past:

 We log the Hope IT courses held in the past here for others to learn from, to assist others to teach students, as well as students to learn from on their own: